MouadBNL/maham-app/README.md

 - TanStack router because it looks interesting.
 - Tailwind and shadcn for the UI.
 - Dexie db for local data mangement, and in the future build the sync layer.

+---

+currently in the process of refactoring things a bit
+- usage of repository to call the data layer
+- too much copy past between project and inbox refactoring that into something more DRY
+- creating service later with react-query and mutation